orhoncan/resources/README.md

 * [Getting Started in Data Analysis using Stata and R](https://dss.princeton.edu/training/): Basic topics in econometric with Stata and R applications (some links don't work).
 * [Data Analysis and Prediction Algorithms with R](https://rafalab.github.io/dsbook/): Open source book starting with the basics of R and then econometric topics.
 * [Flowingdata](https://flowingdata.com): Visualization tutorials mainly using R.
+* [R for Data Science](https://r4ds.had.co.nz/index.html): One of the most famous books regarding R.
 #### Python
 ##### Websites
 * [Kdnuggets](https://www.kdnuggets.com): Useful tutorials in Python.